semrush/intergalactic/website/docs/core-principles/a11y/a11y-keyboard.md

 @## Focus, OnClick and dropdown with a single interactive element

 1. By pressing `Tab`, the trigger gets focus.
 2. When you focus on trigger, `Enter`/`Space` opens a dropdown.
-If the trigger opens a select/menu, you can also switch to popper by using the `↓` arrow.
+If the trigger opens a select/menu, you can also switch to popper by using the `Down Arrow`.
 3. Pressing `Shift + Tab` closes the popper and returns focus to the trigger.
 4. Pressing `Esc` closes the dropdown, even if the focus was on the control inside the dropdown.
 After closing the dropdown, focus remains on the trigger.
 5. Pressing the `Submit` control inside the dropdown closes it and returns focus to the trigger.